delvtech/hyperdrive/docs/hyperdrive-protocol.md

 ## Flat + Curve

-In Hyperdrive, trades only take place on a single curve.
+In Hyperdrive, trades only take place on a single invariant.
 When a user opens a new position, the trade is made on a curve that prices the asset as a function of the reserves and a **fixed** time until maturity.
 When a user closes a position, we price the trade by splitting into to components: new bonds and matured bonds.
 The new bonds are priced on the curve and matured bonds can be redeemed 1:1 with the base asset.
-For example, let's say Alice wants to sell 12 bonds that are 9 months from maturity.
+For example, let's say Alice wants to sell 12 bonds that are 9 months from maturity on a 12 month term.
 We would consider 3 bonds mature and offer a 1:1 redemption for them and the remaining 9 bonds would be priced on the curve with the full time remaining until maturity.

 ## Backdating